 This prospectus is part of a Registration Statement on Form S-1 that we filed with the U.S. Securities and Exchange Commission (the "SEC") using a "shelf" registration process.
 Under this shelf registration process, we and the Selling Holders may, from time to time, issue, offer and sell, as applicable, any combination of the securities described in this prospectus in one or more offerings.
-We may use the shelf registration statement to issue an aggregate of up to 41,032,128 shares of our Class A common stock, which consists of (i) up to 366,666 shares of Class A common stock that are issuable upon the exercise of the Private Placement Warrants, (ii) up to 16,666,637 shares of Class A common stock that are issuable upon the exercise of the Rollover Warrants, and (iv) up to 20,726,666 shares of Class A common stock issuable upon the exercise of certain options (the "Rollover Options") which were options of Legacy View that were converted to options of View upon the closing of the Business Combination.
-The Selling Holders may use the shelf registration statement to sell (i) up to 166,172,262 shares of Class A common stock, comprised of (a) up to 1,100,000 Private Placement Shares, (b) up to 32,586,286 Registered PIPE Shares, (c) up to 12,500,000 Founder Shares, (d) up to 301,645 shares of Class A common stock under the Engagement Letter, (e) up to 366,666 shares of Class A common stock issuable upon exercise of the Private Placement Warrants, (f) up to 1,423,020 Rollover Warrants Shares, (g) up to 109,096,250 Affiliate Shares, and (h) up to 8,798,395 shares issuable upon the vesting of restricted stock units granted under our 2021 Equity Incentive Plan, and (ii) up to 366,666 Private Placement Warrants.
+We may use the shelf registration statement to issue an aggregate of up to 41,647,653 shares of our Class A common stock, which consists of (i) up to 366,666 shares of Class A common stock that are issuable upon the exercise of the Private Placement Warrants, (ii) up to 16,666,637 shares of Class A common stock that are issuable upon the exercise of the Public Warrants, (iii) up to 3,272,159 shares of Class A common stock that are issuable upon the exercise of the Rollover Warrants, and (iv) up to 21,342,191 shares of Class A common stock issuable upon the exercise of certain options (the "Rollover Options") which were options of Legacy View that were converted to options of View upon the closing of the Business Combination.
+The Selling Holders may use the shelf registration statement to sell (i) up to 164,303,297 shares of Class A common stock, comprised of (a) up to 1,100,000 Private Placement Shares, (b) up to 39,067,361 Registered PIPE Shares, (c) up to 12,500,000 Founder Shares, (d) up to 750,000 shares of Class A common stock under the Engagement Letter, (e) up to 366,666 shares of Class A common stock issuable upon exercise of the Private Placement Warrants, (f) up to 1,423,020 Rollover Warrants Shares, and (g) up to 109,096,250 Affiliate Shares and (ii) up to 366,666 Private Placement Warrants.